-When choosing a moving date, it’s always important to bear in mind that weekends and bank holidays will definitely be more expensive to hire removal vans or companies, and that the roads will be busier.
-Try and stick to weekdays if possible to save money.
+When choosing a moving date, bear in mind that weekends and bank holidays will be more expensive to hire removal vans.
+And the roads will be busier!

 Give away or pick up unused furniture

-Likewise, if you're looking for new items to fill up your new home, you can look on these sites to see if you can pick up a great deal.
-Most items on there are in great condition, the problem is that the owners can’t sell them or are in a hurry to pass them on.
+Most items are in great condition, with the problem being that the owners can’t sell them or are in a hurry to pass them on.

 Pick up free moving boxes